Tech-FZ/EmuGUI/README.md

 ## Installation (Windows)

-1. Get ]QEMU](https://qemu.weilnetz.de/w64/) and install it
+1. Get [QEMU](https://qemu.weilnetz.de/w64/) and install it
 2. Get EmuGUI and extract it
-3. Run main.exe in the EmuGUI directory.
+3. Run emugui.exe in the EmuGUI directory.
 4. Set the QEMU paths at the Settings/QEMU tab.
 5. Create a new virtual machine and start it.